giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 are two main decisions that must be performed in the service selection
 stage: compute node selection and path selection.
 In the compute node selection step, as the service is generally replicated in
-N locations (e.g., by leveraging a microservices architecture), the application must decide which of the service replicas it connects to.
+N locations (e.g., by leveraging a microservice architecture), the application must decide which of the service replicas it connects to.
 Similar to the service deployment stage, this decision requires knowledge about communication and compute